DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

 ## PARALLEL DESIGN

 * What are the models?
-What kind of data structure?
+What kind of data structure is applicable?

     Centroids of the clusters are models in vanilla k-means.
 It has a vector structure as a double array.